 – It all happens in good faith to prevent someone from using your card for a nefarious purpose.
 Previously, rule models were used here.
 It is about such cases when someone is shopping in Katowice at about 4pm and in Moscow around 6pm.
 It is impossible to cover such a distance and get around so quickly by plane.

 And now these methods are no longer used?

 – It seems to me that hybrid models are coming in – which also represent a highly interesting solution.
-The combination of machine learning with rule models, where machine learning allows us to draw upon some additional cases that people could not define or lacked some vital knowledge.
+The combination of ML with rule models, where Machine Learning allows us to draw upon some additional cases that people could not define or lacked some vital knowledge.